-- Find residences in your area using the U.S. Department of Health and Human Services Eldercare Locator.
+- Find residences in your area using the U.S. Administration for Community Living’s Eldercare Locator.

 - Read the housing contract carefully.
 You may want to review it with a lawyer.

-After completing this process, talk over all options with your family and inform them about your long-care decisions.
-They may be able to help you choose a residence that is right for you.
+- After completing this process, talk over all options with your family and inform them about your long-care decisions.
+They may be able to help you choose a residence that’s right for you.

 Questions to ask your doctor